How to Answer Brain Teaser Job Interview Questions

 Additional Interview Tips

 Your interviewer will also ask you some questions about your experience and education.
-Prepare yourself by reviewing the most common interview questions and some example answers.
+Prepare yourself by reviewing common interview questions and some example answers.
 Also, make sure you wear proper interview attire.
-It’s important to choose the right clothing for your interview because you want to make a great first impression.
+It’s essential to choose the right clothing for your interview because you want to make a great first impression.

 Finally, after your interview is finished, be sure to send a thank-you note to your interviewer.
-It’s good etiquette, and it helps to keep you in the interviewer’s mind when he or she is deciding who makes it to the next round of interviews.
+It’s good etiquette, and it helps to keep you in the interviewer’s mind when they are deciding who makes it to the next round of interviews.